East Flatbush, Brooklyn: Ethnic groups and subsections

 East Flatbush generally is very similar in nature to neighboring Flatbush, as both are predominantly West Indian and working class; however, Flatbush has a higher percentage of White and Asian residents than East Flatbush.
 The area was populated after World War II predominantly by immigrant Jews and Italians, then in the 1960s by African Americans, but most recently has seen many West Indian immigrants such as Guyanese, Haitians, Jamaicans, Saint Lucians, Trinidadians, Grenadians, Vincentians, Bajans, Panamanians and Dominicans groups coming to the area.
 Within its confines is the Holy Cross Cemetery, Brooklyn, which is located at 3620 Tilden Avenue.
 While some residents are affluent, East Flatbush is mostly populated by working and middle-class Brooklynites.
 Similar to other eastern Brooklyn neighborhoods, Blacks predominate East Flatbush.
 The area is 91.4% Black or African-American and 51% foreign born, the majority of whom are from the Caribbean.
 Considering this data, East Flatbush has been noted as being the single largest West Indian neighborhood in all of New York City and America as a whole.

 According to the 2020 census data from New York City Department of City Planning, East Flatbush has been given three different names for three different sections, which are East Flatbush Erasmus to the west, East Flatbush Farragut to the east, and East Flatbush Rugby to the north.
-The Erasmus portion had between 30,000 and 39,999 Black residents and between 5,000 and 9,999 Hispanic residents, meanwhile each the White and Asian populations were under 5000 residents.
-The Rugby portion had 30,000 to 39,999 Black residents while each the Hispanic, White, and Asian populations were all under 5000 residents.
-The Farragut portion had 20,000 to 29,999 Black residents while each the Hispanic, White, and Asian population were also all under 5000 residents.
+The Erasmus portion had between 30,000 and 39,999 Black residents and between 5,000 and 9,999 Hispanic residents, meanwhile each the White and Asian populations were fewer than 5,000 residents.
+The Rugby portion had 30,000 to 39,999 Black residents while each the Hispanic, White, and Asian populations were all fewer than 5,000 residents.
+The Farragut portion had 20,000 to 29,999 Black residents while each the Hispanic, White, and Asian population were also all fewer than 5,000 residents.

 Little Caribbean and Little Haiti

-Since the 1960s and especially through the 1970s, Caribbean immigrants have largely settled into East Flatbush, as well as in other surrounding areas such as Flatbush, and Crown Heights.
-Since 2017, the areas surrounding Nostrand and Church Avenues have been given the nickname, Little Caribbean.
+Since the 1960s and especially through the 1970s, Caribbean immigrants have largely settled into East Flatbush, as well as in other surrounding areas such as Flatbush and Crown Heights.
+Since 2017, the areas surrounding Nostrand and Church Avenues have been given the nickname Little Caribbean.
 In addition to Little Caribbean, the south tip of the neighborhood has been given the name Little Haiti due to the high concentration of Haitians.
 Additionally, the Newkirk Avenue–Little Haiti station of the New York City Subway's was formally renamed from Newkirk Avenue in 2021.